 USI faculty are one of the University's greatest assets and harnessing the expertise of our faculty to engage with media on topics of human interest and breaking news is powerful.
-To that end, University Strategic Communication maintains a list of faculty who can provide expert information to media outlets on a variety of topics.
-If a faculty member would like to be considered for media opportunities, please complete the form at www.usi.edu/news/usi-faculty-and-staff-content-experts.
+To that end, University Communications maintains a list of faculty who can provide expert information to media outlets on a variety of topics.
+If a faculty member would like to be considered for media opportunities, please contact USImedia@usi.edu with areas of expertise.
 Be advised that USI encourages media representatives to provide USI with as much lead time as possible to connect with sources, but deadlines are somewhat immediate more often than not due to the nature of print and television outlets.